Wai Yin Chan and Linda "Digger" Barrown Women Build

 Attend an Event

-Join Iowa Valley Habitat for Humanity and the Jane Hagedorn Women Build committee for an online auction benefiting the Jane Hagedorn Women Build.
-Proceeds from this event will allow IVHFH to build a Habitat home in Iowa City and will also fund a critical home repair for a single-mother living in North Liberty.
+Join Iowa Valley Habitat for Humanity and the Women Build committee for an auction benefiting Women Build.
+Proceeds from this event will allow IVHFH to build a Habitat home in Coralville and will also fund a critical home repair for a local homeowner.
+Learn more and purchase tickets here.

 |